Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 #### Other notable breaking changes

 - Trust certificates are read from the physical device's trusted root certification authorities certificate store rather than from source.
-  - Users are expected to install the required public certificates into this certificate store if they are not present already
+  - Users are expected to install the required public certificates into this certificate store if they are not present already.
   - See [this document](./upcoming_certificate_changes_readme.md) for additional context on which certificates need to be installed.
-- The Bouncycastle dependencies have been removed
+- The Bouncycastle dependencies have been removed.
   - The Bouncycastle dependencies were used for some certificate parsing logic that has been removed from the SDK.
-- Reduced access levels to classes and methods that were never intended to be public where possible
+- Reduced access levels to classes and methods that were never intended to be public where possible .
-- Removed service error code descriptions that the service would never return the error code for
+- Removed service error code descriptions that the service would never return the error code for.
-- Reduce default SAS token time to live from 1 year to 1 hour for security purposes
+- Reduce default SAS token time to live from 1 year to 1 hour for security purposes.
-- Removed unnecessary synchronization on service client APIs to allow for a single client to make multiple service APIs simultaneously
+- Removed unnecessary synchronization on service client APIs to allow for a single client to make service API calls simultaneously.
-- Removed asynchronous APIs for service client APIs
+- Removed asynchronous APIs for service client APIs.
   - These were wrappers on top of the existing sync APIs.
 Users are expected to write async wrappers that better fit their preferred async framework.
 - Fixed a bug where dates retrieved by the client were converted to local time zone rather than keeping them in UTC time.